NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ''
 ```

-Building this will still yield the same output as before, though now things get
+Building this will still yield the same output as before.

-interesting, alter your `default.nix` yet another time:
+Things get more interesting when we alter `default.nix` another time, by adding a new attribute `people` to the result.

+Note how we pass a parameter `audience` in the second argument to `callPackage`, which is passed on to the function defined in `hello.nix`:

 ```nix
 # default.nix